zephyrproject-rtos/zephyr/tests/arch/arm/arm_irq_advanced_features/README.txt

-Title: Test to verify the behavior of CONFIG_ZERO_LATENCY_IRQS at runtime (ARM Only)
+Title: Test to verify advanced features of ARM Cortex-M interrupt handling.

 Description:
+This test suite verifies the behavior of CONFIG_ZERO_LATENCY_IRQS and CONFIG_DYNAMIC_DIRECT_INTERRUPTS at runtime (ARM Only)

+The first test verifies the behavior of CONFIG_DYNAMIC_DIRECT_INTERRUPTS at runtime.
+In particular, it tests that dynamic direct IRQs may be installed at run-time in the software interrupt table.
+Only for ARMv7-M and ARMv8-M Mainline targets.

-This test verifies the behavior of CONFIG_ZERO_LATENCY_IRQS at runtime.
+The second test verifies the behavior of CONFIG_ZERO_LATENCY_IRQS at runtime.
 In particular, it tests that IRQs configured with the IRQ_ZERO_LATENCY flag are assigned the highest priority in the system (and, therefore, cannot be masked-out by irq_lock()).